brucou/functional-rose-tree/README.md

 [^1]: Bird, Richard (1998).
 Introduction to Functional Programming using Haskell.
 Hemel Hempstead, Hertfordshire, UK: Prentice Hall Europe. p.
 195. ISBN 0-13-484346-0.

+**NOTE** : All functions are provided without currying.
+We paid attention to the order of parameters to facilitate currying for those who will find it convenient.
+The `ramda` functional library can be used easily to curry any relevant provided function.

 # Types
 - `Traversal :: BFS | PRE_ORDER | POST_ORDER`
 - `Lenses :: {{getLabel :: T -> E, getChildren :: T -> F, setTree :: ExF -> T}}`
+- `State :: {{isAdded :: Boolean, isVisited :: Boolean, path :: Array<Number>, ...}}` (extensible
+ record)
+- `TraversalState :: Map<T, State>`
 - `Reducer<A, T, TraversalState> :: A -> TraversalState -> T -> A`
 - `TraverseSpecs :: {{strategy :: Optional<Traversal>, seed : A, visit :: Reducer<A, T, TraversalState> }}`

+Those types can be slightly modified depending on the specific function executed.
+The meaning of those types is pretty straight-forward.
+Let's just notice that `TraversalState` is a map which associates to each node being traversed the state of the traversal, and possibly any extra state that the API consumer might want to add, while traversing.
+As a matter of fact, the `visit` function could mutate `TraversalState` if that would make sense for the situation at end.
+That mutation would be invisible from outside of the API, as long as none of the mutated state is exported ("If a tree falls in a forest and no one is around to hear it, does it make a sound?").

 # API
 ## breadthFirstTraverseTree :: Lenses -> TraverseSpecs -> Tree -> A